-They tell me that Balti Language is unique as it has no script; and that it is similar to Ladakhi in some ways.
-Life is indeed hard in the winters, where water freezes and has to be bought from the stream that divides Youl & Pharol.
+My host Obaidullah tells me that Balti Language is unique as it has no script; and that it is similar to Ladakhi in some ways.
+Life is indeed hard in the winters, where water freezes and has to be brought from the stream that divides Youl & Pharol.
 A haircut is a luxury few can afford, the nearest barber being a mere 90 Km away in Diskit.

 The government provides electricity for four precious hours per day.
-Cell phone reception is limited to BSNL at the top of the village if the winds blow in your favour.
+Cell phone reception in Turtuk is limited to BSNL at the top of the village if the winds blow in your favour.

 The morning is colder, with cloudy skies taking over the sunshine.
 The villagers decide that I be shown a museum showcasing the lineage of the Balti kings.
-Grape- vine scatter in the compound, it is hard to believe grapes grow at such a great height.
+Grapevine scatter in the compound, it is hard to believe grapes grow at such a great height.
+The climate of Turtuk is milder than the rest of Ladakh enabling many fruits to be grown in the summer.
 Buckwheat is grown and is of exceptionally good quality.
 Organic is the only way of cultivation they know here.

 There are people of rare artistic abilities in Turtuk.
 A stone sculptor draws – Snow leopard pouncing on an ibex; pressure cookers and other things made entirely out of stone.
 Bronze utensils & wonderfully aromatic rose sticks are made by another man as per order; apparently famous going by the crowd he had attracted.

-It is a cultural surprise to find a monastery in 100% Muslim Turtuk.
+It is a cultural surprise to find a monastery in 100% Muslim Turtuk; it was apparently made by the Buddhist Ladakh Scouts after 1972.
 Kids are playing everywhere as it is winter and schools are closed.
 The boys play cricket & the girls huddle and giggle.